martinsarrionandia/legacy-vpc/README.md

 The migrate script retreives your ESXi password from AWS Secrets Manager.

 I have chosen the root user but you don't have to.
-Set ESXI_USER in the migrate script `migrate_esxi_guest.sh`.
+Set ESXI_USER in the migrate script `migrate_esxi_guest.sh`

 You will need to configure this as an AWS Secret.